bcoles/kasld/CONTRIBUTING.md

 These are independent axes:

 - **`pos`** describes what `sample` represents (base / top / interior).
-  It does NOT say "we know the base" — that is a question about whether `lo` is set, not about `pos`.
+  It does NOT say the base is known — that is a question about whether `lo` is set, not about `pos`.
 Use `HAS_LO(r)` for that.
 - **`conf`** is a trust ranking of how the address was obtained.
 It does NOT describe precision — precision lives in the width of `[lo, hi]`.
 A